 Our representative will get in touch with you shortly.

 e-Invoicing’ or ‘electronic invoicing’ is a system in which B2B invoices are authenticated electronically on the Invoice Registration Portal (IRP) for further use on the common GST portal.

-e-Invoicing was made applicable to businesses with turnover exceeding Rs.500 crore from 1st October 2020.
-It has been extended to businesses with turnover exceeding Rs.100 crore from 1st January 2021.
-Recently, the government notified that businesses with more than Rs.50 crore turnover have to comply with e-invoicing from 1st April 2021.
-It is important to note that the taxpayer should comply with e-invoicing if their turnover exceeds the specified turnover in any financial year from 2017-18 onwards.
+e-Invoicing was initially made applicable to businesses with turnover exceeding Rs.500 crore from 1st October 2020.
+It got extended to businesses with turnover exceeding Rs.100 crore from 1st January 2021.
+Thereafter, the government notified that businesses with more than Rs.50 crore turnover to comply from 1st April 2021.
+Currently, businesses with more than Rs.20 crore are implementing it from 1st April 2022.
+Recently, the government notified applicability of e-invoicing to those with turnover more than Rs.10 crore from 1st October 2022.
+It is important to note that the taxpayer should comply with e-invoicing if their turnover exceeds the specified turnover in any financial year from 2017-18 onwards up to 2021-22.

 e-Invoice schema is the standard for issuing e-invoices, which lists the mandatory and optional fields in the e-invoice and the descriptions and explanatory notes for each field.

 The e-invoices generated need to be reported to an Invoice Registration Portal (IRP), which will then validate the invoice and return it along with an Invoice Reference Number (IRN) and QR Code digitally signing it.

 An Invoice Reference Number (IRN) is a unique code issued for every e-invoice (it is a hash-based on three parameters) in technical terms.
 It is a combination of the supplier GSTIN, invoice number and financial year.